 In a nutshell, the Probit model examines the factors affecting financial records keeping in SMEs.
 The goodness of fit test indicates that the model is correctly specified.
 The model fits the data well as various tests of goodness of fit such as the log likelihood chi-square, Hosmer and Lemeshow's test, Classification table and AUROC suggest.
 The correlation analysis, VIF and tolerance measures, suggest that the independent variables are free from multicollinearity problem.
-The probit regression results indicate that, membership, age of the firm, location of the firm, the size of the firm in term of capital invested and number of employees, and Municipality.
-V. Summary, Conclusion, Policy years of schooling are significant factors that affect financial records keeping amongst SMEs in Ilala b) Summary of the Findings and Conclusion
+The probit regression results indicate that, membership, age of the firm, location of the firm, the size of the firm in term of capital invested and number of employees, and years of schooling are significant factors that affect financial records keeping amongst SMEs in Ilala Municipality.